propellerlabsio/overnode-client/README.md

 npm run build --report
 ```

+## Deploying

+Prior to deploying, on your development machine, run `npm version patch` to:

+1. Increment the package version in `package.json`.
+2. Commit and push the new version to Github.
+3. Publish the new release.

 # VueJs template information

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).